Re.imagining our future

 What was missing?

-“A system that sees everything as money will never bring us to a humane and sustainable world”
+- What does the following phrase mean to you?
+“A system that sees everything as money will never bring us to a humane and sustainable world.”

 If the group is familiar with notions of root causes from the Introductory Modules or Root causes workshop, remind them about the discussion and of the importance of focusing on deeper, root causes of problems rather than focusing on surface issues.